Witiko/doctoral-thesis/main.md

 independent committees:

-1. The Committee on Planning a Global Library of the Mathematical Sciences of the U.S National Research Council held meetings, conducted public data gathering sessions, and publicized GDML in 2012 and 2013.
+1. The Committee on Planning a Global Library of the Mathematical Sciences of the US National Research Council held meetings, conducted public data gathering sessions, and publicized GDML in 2012 and 2013.